 Reports also interpret the HER2 copy number changes relative to chromosome 17 copy number (aneusomy) or potential structural changes that increase HER2 copy number.

 Rare cases may not show HER2 amplification but still have human epidermal growth factor receptor 2 (HER2) protein overexpression demonstrated by immunohistochemistry.
 The clinical significance of HER2 protein overexpression in the absence of HER2 gene amplification is unclear.
 However, these patients may have a worse prognosis and be candidates for treatments that target the HER2 protein or its downstream pathways.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-This indication for the HER2 FISH test is not approved by the FDA and should be used as an adjunct to existing clinical and pathologic information.
+The HER2 FISH test is not approved by the FDA for this indication and should be used as an adjunct to existing clinical and pathologic information.

 The prognostic information provided by the HER2 status of a patient's tumor should not be interpreted in isolation because other prognostic features (eg, lymph node status, tumor size) may be of equal or greater importance in determining the patient's prognosis.

 Retrospective data was reviewed on 85 gastroesophageal tumors using the PathVysion HER2 probe set.
 The FISH results were compared to immunohistochemistry (IHC) testing.
 Of 36 specimens with HER2 amplification, 20 were 3+ by IHC, 8 were 2+, 1 was 1+, and 7 had unknown IHC results.
 Twenty-five normal gastric tissue control specimens were also tested.
 The correlation of FISH and IHC results are similar to those observed in validation studies for breast tumor specimens, so the interpretative guidelines will be the same.